Portland State University Budget Cuts

 Faculty and Students React

 The response from campus has been swift.
-PSU-AAUP President Bill Knight said the university is “abdicating responsibility” by not approaching the process with more patience, and argued PSU should have lobbied state legislators for emergency funds before triggering retrenchment.
+PSU-AAUP President Bill Knight said the university is “abdicating responsibility” by not approaching the process with more patience.

 Faculty Senate President Matt Chorpenning was equally direct.
 “I’ve talked to several colleagues who are pretty certain that they’re not gonna have a job in a year.
 These kinds of worries drive down morale across campus at a time when it’s already pretty catastrophically low,” he said.